-MySQL VAR_POP is one of the Aggregate Function, which is used to calculate the Standard Variance of total records (or rows) selected by the SELECT Statement.
+MySQL VAR_POP is one of the Aggregate Functions, which calculates the Standard Variance of total records (or rows) selected by the SELECT Statement.

-The basic syntax behind the VARIANCE, VAR_POP in MySQL is as shown below:
+The basic syntax behind the VARIANCE, VAR_POP s

--- MySQL VARIANCE example SELECT VARIANCE(Column_Name) FROM Source; -- MySQL VAR_POP example SELECT VAR_POP(Column_Name) FROM Source;
+-- example SELECT VARIANCE(Column_Name) FROM Source; -- example SELECT VAR_POP(Column_Name) FROM Source;

-In this article we will show you, How to write VARIANCE, VAR_POP functions in MySQL to calculate the standard Variance with example.
-For this, We are going to use the below shown data
+In this article, we show you, How to write these methods to calculate the standard Variance with example.
+For this, We are going to use the below-shown MySQL data.

 MySQL VAR_POP Example

-The VARIANCE, VAR_POP functions will simply returns the Standard Variance of total number of records present in the specified column.
-For example, below query will calculate the Standard Variance of total records present in Yearly_Income from Customer details table.
+The VAR_POP function returns the Standard Variance of the total number of records present in the specified column.
+For example, the below query will calculate the Standard Variance of total records present in Yearly_Income from the Customer details table.

--- MySQL VARIANCE example SELECT VARIANCE(Yearly_Income) AS `Standard income Variance` FROM customerdetails; -- MySQL VAR_POP example SELECT VAR_POP(Yearly_Income) AS `Standard income Variance` FROM customerdetails;
+SELECT VARIANCE(Yearly_Income) AS `Standard income Variance` FROM customerdetails; SELECT VAR_POP(Yearly_Income) AS `Standard income Variance` FROM customerdetails;

-In general, VAR_POP, or VARIANCE functions are used to calculate the Standard Variance of a products belongs to particular category or color etc.
+In general, this function calculates the Standard Variance of products belonging to a particular category or color, etc.

-In these situations we can use GROUP BY Clause to group the products by color or category.
-And next, we use VAR_POP Function to calculate the Standard Variance
+In these situations, we can use the GROUP BY Clause to group the products by color or category.
+And next, we use the Aggregate Function to calculate the Standard Variance.

-Above Query will group the Customers by their Profession, and calculates their Standard Variance
+Above SELECT Statement query group the Customers by their Profession, and determine their Standard Var.

 Mean = (70,000 + 79,000) / 2